Pursuant to RIGL 33-22-29, the Probate Court of the Town of Barrington hereby establishes the following local administrative rules:

 3. CONTESTED MATTERS: Special sessions of the Probate Court will be scheduled as reasonably necessary to hear contested matters that cannot be completed during regular court sessions by the Probate Judge.
 There will be no additional fees or charges for special sessions (RIGL 33-22-30).

-4. FILING FEES/DEADLINE: No matter will be heard unless and until all fees currently due have been paid.
+4. FILING FEES /DEADLINE: No matter will be heard unless all fees currently due have been paid.
 Checks should be payable to the “Town of Barrington”.
-Matters requiring advertising should be filed and the necessary fees paid not later than the previous Thursday of the week of publication.
+Matters requiring advertising should be filed and the necessary fees paid no later than the previous Thursday of the week of publication.
 Publication will be in the Wednesday edition of the Barrington Times three times prior to the hearing.
-All matters on waiver should be filed at least 48 hours prior to the hearing date.
+All matters on waiver should be filed at least 5 business days prior to the hearing date.

 5. ELECTRONIC RECORDINGS:

-A) Audio recordings of any court proceedings will be made by the Court at the request of the Probate Judge or any party thereto by audio recording (RIGL 33-22-19.1).
+A) Audio Recordings of any court proceedings will be made by the Court at the request of the Probate Judge or any party thereto by audio recordings (RIGL 33-22-19.1).
 However, parties may have court proceedings transcribed by authorized court stenographers at their own expense.

 B) The Probate Court shall upon written request permit parties to produce written transcriptions from audio recordings.
 Copies of audio recordings will be available for the current cost of an USB Drive supplied by the Probate Court Office.

 C) Audio recordings of hearings will be kept in accordance with the records retention schedule.